A Bag Contains Chips Of Which 27.5 Percent Are Blue

 Pitfall Why It Happens How to Fix It

 Assuming the percentage applies to an arbitrary total The percentage is meaningful only relative to the stated or implied total.
-Consider this: Ensure the total is a multiple that yields whole numbers when multiplied by the percentage.
+Always confirm the total number of items or units before applying the percentage.
+5 % can produce fractional results when the total is small.
+Practically speaking,

 Treating probability and percentage as interchangeable without context Probability deals with chance over repeated trials; percentage is a static ratio.
-Because of that, 5 % can produce fractional results when the total is small.
+Also,

 From Theory to Practice: A Quick Reference Formula Sheet